NathanLBCooper/bolaget-inventory-change-tracker/README.md

 surge
 ```

-then follow the instructions on the command line
+then follow the instructions on the command line.